 Multi-process deployments: if your app runs with multiple R workers or behind a non-sticky load balancer, you must configure a shared

 state_storeand the samestate_keyacross all workers.
 Otherwise callbacks that land on a different worker will be unable to decrypt/validate the state envelope and authentication will fail.
 In such environments, do not rely on the random per-process default: provide an explicit, high-entropy key (for example via a secret store or environment variable).
 Prefer values with substantial entropy (e.g., 64–128 base64url characters or a raw 32+ byte key).
 Avoid human‑memorable passphrases.
-See alsovignette("usage", package = "shinyOAuth").
+See alsovignette("usage", package = "shinyOAuth").- scope_validation

 Examples